How To Design a Flower Bed

 When it comes to creating a flower bed, the hardest bit is knowing where to start.
 Blessed with all the breathtaking botanical variety of the natural world, it can feel like there is too much to choose from.

-Well, this piece will give you all the information you need to consider to start making the right choices.
-Let’s begin.
+In this article we will give you all the information you need to consider when designing a flower bed.

-Important things to consider when building a flower bed
+Important things to consider when designing a flower bed

 You've picked a spot in your garden to plant.
 The first thing you should do now before picking your plants is to work out the conditions of the spot.

-Secondly, the soil.
-Is there chalky or clay soil?
+Is the soil chalk, clay or sand?
 Nearly all plants need soil rich with organic matter, but some plants in particular are fussy about the types of soil it will grow in.
-Find out your own soil and you can tailor your beds for the best results.
+Find out what type of soil is in your garden here.

 You will want to have a rough idea of how much space you have to work with.
 This will determine what plants and how many you have room for.
 Be sure to check the eventual height and width of the plants you want to choose as they can grow to be very large.

 It is important to think about the surroundings around which you are designing your flower bed.
 Are there trees, water features, pergolas, or buildings that you will be planting around?
-Does the styles, colours, heights, etc, compliment or clash with these surroundings?
+Does the styles, colours or heights, compliment or clash with these surroundings?

 When it comes to aesthetics, the colour and height of the different plants are two of the most important factors to consider.